russplusplus/private-detector-js/README.md

 ## Model

-The model was converted from Python using TensorFlow.js's converter tool.
-The SavedModel can be created by following the instructions [here](https://www.npmjs.com/package/@tensorflow/tfjs-converter).
+The model can be converted from Python using TensorFlow.js's converter tool.
+Following the instructions [here](https://www.npmjs.com/package/@tensorflow/tfjs-converter) to create a SavedModel.